 A driveway entry would be provided to and from the RS-X site from Pershing Drive.
 The entrance would be a gated service drive off Pershing Drive that would be restricted to right-in turn only.
 Once operational, it is anticipated that vehicles would enter the site approximately once a week.
 Entry from Pershing Drive would also be provided during construction.
+Additionally, an emergency exit would be provided along the southern and eastern portion of the RS-X site connecting the RS-X site to Westchester Parkway.
+Similarly, the entrance would be gated and used only in times of emergency.

-The location of the proposed facilities would be outside of the RPZ, approach/departure surfaces and Federal Aviation Regulation (FAR) Part 77 airspace surfaces associated with Runway 6L-24R.
+The location of the proposed facilities would be outside of the RPZ, approach/departure surfaces and Title 14 CFR Part 77° airspace surfaces associated with Runway 6L-24R.
 To achieve this, the proposed RS-X Project would require grading to a maximum depth of 30 feet at the proposed project site to reduce the elevation to the current grade of Pershing Drive.
 This would permit the height of electrical equipment and structures to be a maximum of 65 feet.
 Site grading would also be necessary to provide stormwater flow direction from east to west over the site.
-The Proposed Action Alternative is subject to modification during final design, including surveys and FAA approvals.
+The Proposed Action Alternative is subject to modification during final design; however, any modification to the Proposed Action Alternative that would result in an increase in height of any of the proposed structures would be subject to FAA review.